 Examples of Program, Policy, and Administrative Data:

-The HRSA Data Warehouse provides maps, data, reports, and dashboards to the public about HRSA's health care programs.
-The data integrates with external sources, such as the U.S. Census Bureau, providing information about HRSA’s grants, loan and scholarship programs, health centers, and other public health programs and services.
+The HRSA Data Warehouse provides maps, data, reports, and dashboards to the public about HRSA’s health care programs.
+The data warehouse integrates with both internal and external sources of data on a periodic basis, such as the U.S. Census Bureau to provide a holistic view of HRSA’s grants, loan and scholarship programs, health centers, and other public health programs and services.
+The available data is summarized at the national, state, county, and at the congressional district levels.

 HRSA's Ryan White HIV/AIDS Program State Profiles is an online resource that provides users with a national and state-by-state look at client-level Ryan White HIV/AIDS Program Services Report (RSR) data.
 The data visualization tool allows users to compare states, compare states to the U.S. overall, or compare data by year.

-- State Snapshots, where data from different forms in TVIS and the state provided executive summary narrative content are available to download as a PDF to provide an overview of a state’s MCH program; and
+- State Snapshots, where data from different forms in TVIS and the state provided executive summary narrative content are available to download as a PDF to provide an overview of a state’s MCH program.

 The Grants.gov Grant Forecast contains a description of competitive programs scheduled for awards each Fiscal Year.
 Specific information in the Grants.gov Grant Forecast includes: